Berlin, 2017 | @smava GmbH | hackathon project

 Original landing page - the mixture of colors and call-to-actions distract the user.

 Registration is a painful process, it throws you 75 questions (best-case), leaving the user completely abandoned on the form with no virtually no guidance about what is going on and without any feedback until they reach the end.
+Most of the tips are useless, doesn't explain the advantage.

 We wanted to guide and help the user from the first interaction to the success completion.
 We planned to achieve this by providing suggestions along the way and reducing the number of input fields to help ensure the user continued through to the end.